zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

    prior adding an email account, and to turn it back on once all your messages have been imported.

+.. note:: **Gmail / G Suite users:**
+   Google is in the process of upgrading its security policies.
+   To stay up-to-date, do **not** add your account as an email channel—instead, create a :doc:`Google channel </channels/google/accounts/account-setup>`.

-.. note:: **Office365 / Exchange users:** Shared mailboxes are not supported.
+   **Office365 / Exchange users:** Shared mailboxes are not supported.

 Basic
 -----